Postmortem Interpretive Toxicology

 There will also be an optional FREE tour of the new NMS Labs facility on Thursday night, complete with walk through and dinner!

 *** Presentation materials will be available 1 week prior to the course on a Box.com platform.
-If this will be an issue, please contact Chelsea Opperman at firstname.lastname@example.org.
+We STRONGLY encourage attendees to bring laptops.
+If this will be an issue, please contact Chelsea Opperman at email@example.com.

 Who Should Attend